Partnering to Change Lives

 MHS: A School Like No Other

 MHS is a cost-free, private school for boys and girls in Hershey, Pennsylvania.
 Milton and Catherine Hershey founded the school in 1909 with money they earned from the chocolate company.
-Since then, the lives of more than 10,000 children from lower-income families have been transformed through high-quality education and structured home life.
+Since then, the lives of more than 10,000 children from low-income families have been transformed through high-quality education and structured home life.

 MHS admits qualified students from low-income backgrounds.
 We work to identify all those in need of options, opportunities, and open doors.
 Criteria for enrollment include: